LSSTDESC/chroma/README.md

 chroma
 ======

-Josh's investigations of chromatic effects for LSST
+Investigations of the effects of differential chromatic dispersion on the LSST PSF.